Lisa Su

 Su was appointed president and CEO of AMD in October 2014, after joining the company in 2012 and holding roles such as senior vice president of AMD's global business units and chief operating officer.
-She currently serves on the boards of Cisco Systems, Global Semiconductor Alliance and the U.S. Semiconductor Industry Association, and is a fellow of the Institute of Electrical and Electronics Engineers (IEEE).
-Recognized with a number of awards and accolades, she was named Executive of the Year by EE Times in 2014 and one of the World's Greatest Leaders in 2017 by Fortune.
-She became the first woman to receive the IEEE Robert Noyce Medal in 2021.
+She previously was on the board of Cisco Systems and is currently on the board of the U.S. Semiconductor Industry Association, in addition to being a fellow of the Institute of Electrical and Electronics Engineers (IEEE).

+Recognized with a number of awards and accolades, Su was named Executive of the Year by EE Times in 2014, one of the World's Greatest Leaders in 2017 by Fortune and was the first woman to be named Time magazine CEO of the year in 2014, and a second time in 2024.
+She also became the first woman to receive the IEEE Robert Noyce Medal in 2021.
+During her tenure as CEO of AMD, the market capitalization of AMD has grown from roughly $3 billion to more than $200 billion.
+AMD also overtook Intel in market capitalization for the first time.
+In 2024, Su was selected the Fellow of Industrial Technology Research Institute (ITRI).